•Discoverable in the Web of Science

 Please also ensure that you have obtained any necessary permission from copyright holders for reproducing any illustrations, tables, figures or lengthy quotations previously published elsewhere.
 For further information including guidance on fair dealing for criticism and review, please see the Copyright and Permissions page on the SAGE Author Gateway.

 Once the paper has been accepted, the page charge fee is payable.
-Publication in the journal is on a page charge basis, the current rate being 325 GBP (+VAT where applicable) per printed journal page.
+Publication in the journal is on a page charge basis, the current rate being 325 GBP (+VAT where applicable) per PDF page.
 This charge is based on the page count estimate made upon submission.

 Your SAGE Production Editor will keep you informed as to your article’s progress throughout the production process.
 Proofs will made available to the corresponding author via our editing portal SAGE Edit, or by email to the corresponding author and should be returned promptly.
 Authors are reminded to check their proofs carefully to confirm that all author information, including names, affiliations, sequence and contact details are correct, and that Funding and Conflict of Interest statements, if any, are accurate.
 Please note that if there are any changes to the author list at this stage all authors will be required to complete and sign a form authorising the change.